izivkov/DynamicResourceTranslator/README.md

+Here is the polished version of your README file:

+---

 # DynamicResourceApi

 DynamicResourceApi is an Android library designed to simplify internationalization and localization by dynamically translating string resources at runtime.
-The API eliminates the need for multiple language-specific resource files while respecting existing language-specific resources if they are present.
+It eliminates the need for multiple language-specific resource files while respecting existing ones if present.
 With this API, you only need the default `strings.xml` file under the `res/values/` directory.

 ## Directory Structure Comparison